Thursday, 31 July 2014

 Remarkably, one more person told me the same happens to him, only this one was hooked on cocaine.
 “Once that baggy is in my pocket, and I can hold it in my hand, I am already high or getting there,” he stated.

-The Placebo Effect is a physical and psychological phenomenon, which naturally means that it affects everyone differently.
+The Placebo Effect is a physical and psychological phenomenon, which means it affects everyone differently.
 While the anecdotal examples shared above are my own experiences and those of my friends, the research, studies, and findings in neuroscience, neuropharmacology, psychology are everywhere.
 No longer believing in the term “placebo” due to its association to certain derogatory connotations without actually being one in and of itself seems like a logical fallacy.
 Mainly because it is not a mere belief or opinion, but rather a fact with a whole lot of evidence to back it up.
 The mind-body neural connections and the relationship between both are indeed there.

 All that said, the process has little to do with the type of drug.
 The mind along with the neurochemical connections it forms throughout the years remains notoriously powerful.
 Thank the Heavens for neuroplasticity and Epigenetics for showing us that nothing is caste in stone.